 Surface finishes are often an important aspect in designing custom parts.
-Surface finishes can be used to protect your part, make your part more attractive, change the friction of the surface, reflect light, absorb light, etc. Etc.
+Surface finishes can be used to protect your part, make it more attractive, change the friction of the surface, reflect light, absorb light, and more.

 Also see our surface finish capabilities for more tips and guideliines.

-- Powder Coating: Provides a durable color layer – generally preferred to painting.
+- Powder coating provides a durable color layer that is generally preferred to painting.

 - For Plastics, injection molding generally produces a better appearance than milling.

 - For plastics Acrylic is best for polishing.

 - Buff polishing provides a glossy finish on surfaces accessible by the polishing wheel and slightly rounded edges.
 For a longer lasting polished finish and/or for the brightest appearance also add chrome or bright nickel plating – otherwise you may need to brighten up the finish periodically with polishing cloths.
 For 2D parts cuts from sheet material we recommend specifying waterjet.
 For 3D parts we recommend to specify a surface and edge finish of Ra 32 or 16.

 - Milling creates a surface which may have complex patterns from the cutting process.
 For best appearance apply a mechanical finish.
 For flat parts brushing can be used.
 Or finish with powder coat.
 For non-flat parts this would usually be polishing.
 Prior to buff polishing we recommend to machine to Ra 32 or 16.

 Compensating for Finish Thickness

 Adding a surface finish can change the size of a part slightly.
 In some designs it is important to consider when specifying dimensions.
 Note: